ab2472/H2ProdPathsUK/README.md

 Alice Bennett,
 André Cabrera Serrenho,

-This paper has been submitted for publication in Energy.
+This paper has been submitted for publication in the International Journal of Hydrogen Energy.

 ## Abstract